Canon 70D vs Olympus PEN-F

 It is notable that the 70D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D, while the PEN-F does not have a direct successor.
+Both the 70D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is the Canon 70D better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.